B2MSolutions/rhodes-mprodigy/README.md

 ```

 ## Examples
-We have forked Rhostore sample application refered to in the [rhomobile documentation](http://docs.rhomobile.com/), and configured it to use rhodes-mprodigy.
+We have forked the [Rhostore](https://github.com/B2MSolutions/store) sample application refered to in the [rhomobile documentation](http://docs.rhomobile.com/), and configured it to use rhodes-mprodigy.
 It is available [here](https://github.com/B2MSolutions/store).